Frank-JJ/OpenLimb/readme.md

 - **10 pcs.**  M Jumper Cables
 - **4 pcs.**   M3x15 Machine Screws

 Secure the Raspberry Pi Pico W with four M3x15 machine screws in the middle of the robot body.
-Solder or use quick connect screw terminal blocks to replicate the schematic in fig \ref{apx:fig:schematic}:
+Solder or use quick connect screw terminal blocks to replicate the schematic in [Electrical Schematic](#electrical-diagram):

 #### Electrical Diagram